mattvenn/wokwi-verilog-gds-test/README.md

 |1         |1   |0   |1   |🐐 〰〰〰〰〰〰〰 🚣🐺🥬 |✔️       |✔️        |✔️     |❌    |
 |1         |1   |1   |0   |🥬 〰〰〰〰〰〰〰 🚣🐺🐐 |✔️       |✔️        |✔️     |❌    |
 |1         |1   |1   |1   |〰〰〰〰〰〰〰 🚣🐺🐐🥬🎉|✔️       |✔️        |✔️     |✔️   |

+## The Logic

+There are nice tools that support finding minimized boolean functions to generate the output signals from the input signals, e.g. http://tma.main.jp/logic/index_en.html.
+However, you can also do this manually!

+The function for output L can be written in the follwoing minimal form, where ...

+* ~ means negation (NOT gate)
+* f•g means "f logical-AND g" (AND gate)
+* h+k means "h logical-OR k" (OR gate)

+L = W•C + ~F + G

+The function for output R can be written in the follwoing minimal form, where ...

+R = ~W•~C + ~G + F

+Everything is under control (output E), when the situation is under control on the left **and** on the right river side:

+E = L•R

+The game is won (output A) when all objects are on the right river side:

+A = F•W•G•C

 > **Note**